gerencianet/gn-api-sdk-php/docs/SUBSCRIPTION_PAYMENT.md

 ## Paying subscriptions

-There is only one way of giving sequence to a subscription: you need to use the customer's *credit card* to submit the payment.
+There is two ways of giving sequence to a subscription *banking billet* or *credit card*.

-As we know, the credit card information is confidential, so, you need to prepare your system to send this information in a securely way.
-See how to send it and receive the paymnet token in our official documentation.
-Here we show how to do the backend part.

 Instantiate the module: